 University of York

-Anders is our new Professor of Games.
-He is a Data Scientist working with various forms of data from computer games in order to improve design and development of Interactive Digital Entertainment – notably computer games – and improve the user experience of these applications.
+Anders is a Data Scientist working with various forms of data from computer games in order to improve design and development of Interactive Digital Entertainment – notably computer games – and improve the user experience of these applications.

 His research and consulting work centers on the analysis of user behavior in – and around – games.
 The reason he works with games is simple: They provide unprecedented access to incredibly detailed measures of behavior.
 Using logging technology, it is possible to capture the second-by-second interaction between user and game.
 This kind of precision is not possible in the real world, and provides incredible opportunities to study human behavior and how it can be affected – whether for the purposes of improving the user experience, optimizing design, facilitating learning, or monetization.